artem-smotrakov/esp32-weather-google-sheets/README.md

 *  `esptool` for flashing ESP32
 *  `mpfshell` for uploading files to ESP32
 *  `minicom` for connecting to ESP32 for debugging purposes
-*  `openssl` and `rsa` package for reading cryptographic keys.
+*  `openssl` and `rsa` package for reading cryptographic keys

 ### Preparing a service account in Google IAM

 To access a Google sheet, the project needs a service account:

-*  [Follow the instructions](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and create a service account.
+*  [Follow the instructions](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and create a service account
-*  Create a key.
+*  Create a key
-*  Download a JSON file with the key.
+*  Download a JSON file with the key

 The key is encoded in PKCS1 format.
 Unfortunately the project doesn't support PKCS1 yet.
 You need to convert the key to the format which the project undrstand: